 Sometimes the body comes under attack from pathogens (microorganisms that can cause disease).
 If pathogens get into our body, it is down to our immune system to spring into action and destroy them.
 In this article we will be looking at how foreign antigens trigger our immune response, and how that results in the pathogens being destroyed.

 Firstly, what is a foreign antigen?
-Antigens are molecules, normally proteins or polysaccharides, which are found on the surface of all cells.
-The body recognises the antigens found on its own cells and does not trigger an immune response to them (unless there is an autoimmune condition).
+Antigens are molecules, normally proteins or glycoproteins, which are found on the surface of all cells.
+The body recognises the antigens found on its own cells and they do not trigger an immune response (unless there is an autoimmune condition).
 Any other antigens that have made their way into the body are foreign, and if the immune system detects these, it will initiate the immune response.
-They could be from:
+Foreign antigens could be present on:

-- Abnormal body cells e.g. cancerous or infected cells.
+- Abnormal body cells e.g. cancerous or virus-infected cells

 Non-specific, specific, cellular, or humoral immune response?

-Depending on which A-Level biology specification you are learning, you may have come across some or all of these terms.
+Depending on which A-Level biology specification you are studying, you may have come across some or all of these terms.

 - The non-specific immune response provides rapid protection and responds in the same way to all invading pathogens.
 It includes physical barriers (covered in a future article), inflammation, and phagocytosis.

 - The specific immune response is activated more slowly and targets specific antigens.
 It is also responsible for producing memory cells for future immunity.
-The specific immune response can be broken down into the cellular and humoral response.
+The specific immune response can be divided into the cellular and humoral response.

 - The cellular response involves activation of T-cells by antigen-presenting cells, and the action of T-cells.

-- The humoral response involves activation and action of B-cells to produce monoclonal antibodies specific to the foreign antigen.
-The antibodies can then help to destroy the pathogen.
+- The humoral response involves activation and action of B-cells to produce monoclonal antibodies complementary to the foreign antigen.
+The antibodies can then assist with destruction of pathogens (read more here).

 Phagocytosis